katherine-rock/boredom-busters/README.md

 ## Purpose

-This app finds suggested activities for users by returning an activity based on the user's selected category.
+This app suggests an activity for the user based on the user's selected category.
+The user clicks on a button to select a category, e.g. 'Cooking', and a social activity is suggested, e.g. 'Make homemade ice cream'.

 ## Link to the live site